kchancp/CP_AmazonConnectSFDC/README.md

 # CP_AmazonConnectSFDC

-Code samples for Amazon Connect integration with SFDC
+Code samples from the Amazon Connect with Salesforce blog series.